 Learn More About First-Line Checks in These Projects

 Recently, we participated in two first-line check projects, both carried out with ABC (Automated Border Control) e-gates.
-Our passport readers work in tandem with these automatic gates via integration, playing an important role in automatically scanning and verifying the document.
+Our devices – like our flagship product Osmond passport reader – work in tandem with these automatic gates via integration, playing an important role in automatically scanning and verifying the document.
 The devices even compare the retrieved face photograph with the live face portrait of the traveler.

 Read the following case studies: